 Eric A. Zelepugas

 Eric’s practice includes the preparation and procurement of patents in numerous technology fields including software systems, computing device architecture, electronics, semiconductors, process control systems, computer networks, automotive control systems, Internet of Things (IoT) devices, signal processing, and media distribution and consumption systems.
-Eric took an early interest in the Supreme Court’s decision in Alice Corp. v.
+He took an early interest in the Supreme Court’s decision in Alice Corp. v.
 CLS Bank Int’l, on which he based articles and created a framework for responding to subsequent 35 U.S.C. § 101 rejections.
 Eric has faced and overcome numerous subject matter eligibility rejections throughout his years of prosecution.
+He also took an early interest in the Supreme Court’s decision in SAS Institute, Inc. v.
+Iancu and recently co-authored an article analyzing its potential effect on Patent Trial and Appeal Board practice.
 Eric has represented various clients from individual inventors to Fortune 500 companies and strives to apply his prosecution expertise in intellectual property litigation.

 Eric earned his B.S. in Electrical Engineering from the University of Illinois, Champaign-Urbana, where he invented, designed, and built an apparatus relating to acoustics and digital signal processing.
 Thereafter, Eric drafted, filed, and prosecuted pro se a patent application for his invention to issuance.
 During this time, Eric also acquired his J.D. and a certificate in Intellectual Property from the John Marshall Law School.